-Data Designer (BETA) makes it easier for you to discover richer, more meaningful insights from your customer data.
-It does this by simplifying the most time-consuming step of data analysis: preparing the data for analysis.
+Data Designer makes it easier for you to discover richer, more meaningful insights from your customer data.
+It provides a simple, easy-to-use solution to merge and transform your data, then make it accessible across the Gainsight platform for further analysis and exploration.

 Business Use Cases